Click on the tweet for links

 Cider and heritage – the perfect Normandy mix in Rots, Calvados

-After our post about a very rare and very hard to find chapel near Launay, @perlineamvalli told us about this hidden little treasure NW of Caen:
+After our post about an unusual and very hard to find chapel near Launay, @perlineamvalli told us about this hidden little treasure NW of Caen:

 Vieux-la-Romaine Roman town